ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 * `set_current_client_cert_details` will tell Envoy what information to include in the `X-Forwarded-Client-Cert` header.
 The default is not to include the `X-Forwarded-Client-Cert` header at all.

-$productName$ will not forward information about a certificate that it cannot validate.
+Emissary will not forward information about a certificate that it cannot validate.

 See the Envoy documentation on [X-Forwarded-Client-Cert](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers.html?highlight=xfcc#x-forwarded-client-cert) and [SetCurrentClientCertDetails](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto.html#extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-setcurrentclientcertdetails) for more information.